 When it’s time to buy a new car, we all have our own ideas about what makes it the right fit.
-Some of us want more legroom, others want more cargo space.
-Then there are those who just want a killer sound system and great rims.
+Some of us want more legroom, while others want more cargo space.
+Then there are those who merely want a killer sound system and great rims.

 Whether you like your vehicles big and brawny or small and sporty, it’s important to make sure your next car measures up when it comes to important safety features.
 Here are five safety features you may want your car to have before it lands on your “most wanted” list:

 1. Airbags.
 Airbags have been standard since 1998, and today they’re so sophisticated they can detect the weight and position of the driver and front passenger.
 That’s important because it can further reduce the risk of injury to drivers and occupants.
 Crash tests by the Insurance Institute for Highway Safety have found side-impact airbags are an essential safety feature, but those that protect both the head and the chest are more effective than those that only protect the chest.

 2. Antilock brakes (ABS).
 ABS became standard in the 1990s, so chances are the cars you’re looking at will have them.
 They help drivers to make shorter stops and keep brakes from locking up when the brake pedal is pushed with a great deal of pressure.
 This helps the driver to maintain control of steering even while braking, which is important in avoiding accidents.

 3. Electronic Stability Control (ESC).
 Like antilock brakes, ESC now comes standard on cars built after 2012.
 ESC uses computerized sensors to help the vehicle avoid sliding or skidding.
 It’s particularly helpful – and important – in taller vehicles like SUVs and pickup trucks, which have a greater tendency to roll over.